NFT’s has the keyboard become the new paint brush?

 Think of Chairman Mao in 1950.
 He burned all art and antiques because they were bougie and did not fit with his communist vision.
 The reaction from Chinese artists was to develop political pop and activist art as a response.

-Now think of covid.
+Now think of Covid.
 I think Covid spring loaded crypto because all of us were stuck in our homes in a unique moment in history.
 People had to find things to do and crypto benefited from this.
 It was like the digital version of banking banana bread.

 To explain NFT’s (Non Fungible tokens) they are digital files converted into NFT’s and stored as a unique file on the blockchain.
 However, don’t get too caught up in the tech or having to understand blockchain.
 You don’t need to know the engineering of a car to drive it.
 Like social media platforms, NFT’s will get integrated with day-to-day tech to make the future as simple as clicking a like.